AvtsVivek/Rss-Hidden-Facts/src/ReservationIssue/ReadMe.md

 Hmnn...
 MAHABHARAT!!!

 From where in Mahabharat you ask?
-How dare you ask such a question?
+How dare you ask such a question? बोल दिया बस। भागवत हूँ...।

+And there is nothing new in this by the way.
+Were many such in the past and also will be in the future.

 Ok, Please bare with me for the following, because I am not the one who is saying it.
 Its again an Ex-Sanghi.